openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 In the last discussion, we saw how by using `lerp`, any value between two points can be _linearly_ addressed as a value between 0 and 1.
 That's very convenient, and therefore the reason we build most of our arbitrary numerical ranges (`ofFloatColor`, for example) in the domain of 0 and 1.
 However, when dealing with real world problems, programmers run into domains **[mh: if you are going to be specific about the words domain and range, it would be worth an explanation.  it might not hurt to have a sentence or two about what a function is from a mathematical standpoint.  it could be useful for when you talk about more specific functions - like linear and affine mappings.]** of values that they wish to map to other ranges of values, neither of which are confined to 0 and 1.
-For example, someone trying to convert the temperature in Celsius to Fahrenheit won't be able to use **[mh: missing part of a sentence]** Surely, the way of doing that must involve a `lerp`, but it needs a little help:
+For example, someone trying to convert the temperature in Celsius to Fahrenheit won't be able to use **[mh: missing part of a sentence]** Surely, the way of doing that must involve a `lerp`, but it needs a ~~little help~~ __[BD: "bit more"?
+Just trying to be a little less abstract.]__:

-If we want to use the `lerp` function, we're aiming to get it to the range between 0 and 1.
-We can do that by knocking `inputMin` off the input `value` so that it starts at 0, then dividing by the size of the domain: $$x=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}$$
+If we want to use the `lerp` function, we're aiming to get it __[BD: Get what?]__ to the range between 0 and 1.
+We can do that by knocking `inputMin` off the input `value` so that it starts at 0, then dividing by the size of the domain __[BD: Be specific about what "domain" means]__: $$x=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}$$
 Now that we've tamed the input domain to be between 0 and 1, we do the exact opposite to the output: `ofMap(value, inputMin, inputMax, outputMin, outputMax)` $=\frac{\text{value}-\text{inputMin}}{\text{inputMax}-\text{inputMin}}\cdot\left(\text{outputMax}-\text{outputMin}\right)+\text{outputMin}$

 **[mh: I'd suggest walking through this some numbers to convert from F to C or vice versa]**

 #### Range Utilities
 ##### Clamping
 You'll notice that the previous explanation is missing the `clamp` parameter.
 This may not matter to us if we're using the `ofMap` function in the range that we defined, but suppose we select a `value` smaller than `inputMin`: would it be ok if the result was also smaller than `outputMin`?
-If our program is telling an elevator which floor to go to, that might be a problem.
-That's why we add `true` to the tail of this function whenever we need to be careful.
+If our program is telling an elevator which floor to go to, that might be a problem. __[BD: This is a nice.
+Can you elaborate on why this would actually be a problem (using the elevator example)?]__ That's why we add `true` to the tail of this function whenever we need to be careful.

 Just in case, oF offers another specific clamp function:

 ```cpp
 float ofClamp(float value, float min, float max)
 ```

+`ofClamp` returns a float `value` that is confined to `min` and `max`.

 ##### Range Checking